phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

   - We can see that all our tasks have been allocated and are running.
   - (optional) We can stop the job with `nomad job stop`.

-- Nomad is now up and running.
-The cluster can be entirely managed from the command line, but Nomad also comes with a web interface that is hosted alongside the HTTP API.
-Next, we'll visit the UI in the browser.
-- Re-run the example job if you stopped it previously before heading to the next section.

 ```shell
 $ nomad status example
 ID          = example